'I have a real hunger to learn' – Arsenal’s Nketiah vows to keep improving | Goal.com

 “I'm here, I believe in myself and I want to be in the team so I will just keep working hard in each situation I am put in."

-The 20-year-old’s effort came off a delicious cross from Bukayo Saka, and that was the first time since 2008 when Arsenal had two players under 21 score and assist for the team.
+The 20-year-old’s effort came off an accurate cross from Bukayo Saka, and that was the first time since 2008 Arsenal had two players under 21 score and assist for the team.

 21 - Nketiah's opening goal, assisted by Bukayo Saka, is the first goal that @Arsenal have netted in the Premier League that was scored and assisted by two under-21 players since September 2008, when Denilson assisted Nicklas Bendtner vs Bolton.
 Kindergarten. pic.twitter.com/IkhtDSxSc4— OptaJoe (@OptaJoe) February 23, 2020

-Nketiah also shared his rapport with the teenager who now boasts of 10 assists for the Gunners this season across all competitions.
+Nketiah also shed light on his rapport with the teenager who now boasts of 10 assists for the Gunners this season across all competitions.

 "It’s great.
 Like I said you’ve just got to keep getting in there and I was confident that after Baka put in a great ball I’d be able to get on the end of it and thankfully it went in,” he continued.